happyfish100/libshmcache/README.md

 Public License(LGPL).

-libshmcache is a local share memory cache for multi processes. it is high performance because read is lockless.
+libshmcache is a local share memory cache for multi processes. it is a high performance library because read mechanism is lockless.

-this project contains C library and PHP extension.
+this project contains C library and a PHP extension.

-the high performance features are:
+Its high performance features include:
-  * pthread mutext lock on write, read is lockless
+  * pthread mutex lock on write, read is lockless
-  * use hash table for quickly set, get and delete
+  * use hash table for quickly setting, getting and deletion
   * use object pool (FIFO queue) for hash/KV entry allocation
-  * use striping/block buffer allocator. in a memory striping, allocate the value buffer in order. just only decrease the allocator's used size when free the value buffer. recycle the whole memory striping/allocator when it's used size is zero after free.
+  * use striping/block buffer allocator. in a memory striping, allocate value buffer in order. just only decrease allocator's used size when free the value buffer. recycle the whole memory striping/allocator when it's used size reach to zero after memory free up.
   * use FIFO elimination algorithm instead of LRU

-the stable features are:
+stable features are:
-  * deadlock detect and auto unlock which caused by other crushed process
+  * deadlock detection and auto unlock that caused by other crushed process
-  * check some key fields for consistency when init, the old share memories should be cleaned and reinit when the memory related parameters changed
+  * check some key fields for consistency when init, old share memories should be cleaned and reinit when the memory related parameters changed
-  * sleep some time to avoid other processes read dirty data when recycle more than one valid (not expired) hash/KV entries
+  * add sleep time to avoid other processes reading dirty data when recycle more than one valid (not expired) hash/KV entries

 other features are:
-  * allocate value buffer segment incrementally as need, controlled by this config parameter: segment_size
+  * incrementally allocate value buffer segment as need, this is controlled by config parameter: segment_size
-  * supply perfect stats info: counters for set, get and delete, memory recycle stats, lock stats etc.
+  * provide abundant stats info: counters for set, get and delete, memory recycle stats, lock stats etc.